vladyslav-soltanovskyi/delivery-app/readme.md

 ### How to start

-- `cd backed && npm i && npm run dev`
+- `cd backend && npm i && npm run dev`